Too big to fail: Depository banks

-Prior to the Great Depression, U.S. consumer bank deposits were not guaranteed by the government, increasing the risk of a bank run, in which a large number of depositors withdraw their deposits at the same time.
-Since banks lend most of the deposits and only keep a fraction actually on hand, a bank run can render the bank insolvent.
-During the Depression, hundreds of banks became insolvent and depositors lost their money.
+Before the Great Depression, U.S. consumer bank deposits were not guaranteed by the government, increasing the risk of a bank run, in which a large number of depositors withdraw their funds simultaneously.
+Since banks lend out most of their deposits and only keep a fraction on hand, a bank run can render a bank insolvent.
+During the Depression, hundreds of banks became insolvent, and depositors lost their money.
 As a result, the U.S. enacted the 1933 Banking Act, sometimes called the Glass–Steagall Act, which created the Federal Deposit Insurance Corporation (FDIC) to insure deposits up to a limit of $2,500, with successive increases to the current $250,000.
 In exchange for the deposit insurance provided by the federal government, depository banks are highly regulated and expected to invest excess customer deposits in lower-risk assets.
-After the Great Depression, it has become a problem for financial companies that they are too big to fail, because there is a close connection between financial institutions involved in financial market transactions.
-It brings liquidity in the markets of various financial instruments.
-The crisis in 2008 originated when the liquidity and value of financial instruments held and issued by banks and financial institutions decreased sharply.
+After the Great Depression, it became a problem for financial companies that they are too big to fail, because there is a close connection between financial institutions involved in financial market transactions.
+It brings liquidity to the markets of various financial instruments.
+The crisis in 2008 began when the liquidity and value of financial instruments held and issued by banks and other financial institutions declined sharply.